Why I Have Become A Home Blogger

 Since then I've moved several houses, and each time I have, it's given me the opportunity to explore my creativity with home decor, but most importantly my sense of hustle with small spaces.
 I realised I worked the best in turning around sad little dilapidated spaces noone else would touch with a bargepole.
-My biggest highs come from seeing a hopeless place turn into a haven of possibility.
+My biggest highs come from seeing a hopeless place turn into a haven of possibility like the penthouse in Hyderabad that turned from a dingy dump into a bright and boho haven.
 All the houses I've lived in in the recent years, including my current, have been trash-to-treasure projects.
 And that is precisely why I decided to start blogging about it.

 There's enough and more media coverage given to fashion, travel, food, but very little to something that we spend most of our sleeping hours in, and something that defines us and goes on to become the nest that nurtures us.

 So gather around, and follow me on this journey where I'll share tips, hacks, and sneak peeks into where I live, how I live and how I do it the way I do.
 I'll also have home makeovers on a budget, some of my travel stories, sustainability and of course home improvement ideas.

 If you're someone with a home, you'll like being on here, a lot.